Skip to content

 jsx<Icon icon="mdi:home" />

-These components behave differently than web component:
+These components behave differently than the web component:

-• To avoid SSR errors, icons are rendered only after component is mounted.
+• To avoid SSR errors, icons are rendered only after a component is mounted.
 Otherwise, it breaks hydration.

 • Icons can be rendered without width and height attributes, making it easy to style in CSS.